AnyFetch/developers.anyfetch.com/blueprint.md

 + Response 204

 # Group Company

 ## Company [/company]
 ### Retrieve current company [GET]
 Retrieve the current company details.

-Contains your company name, the list of hydraters used on the account and basic stats (document count, user count...)
+Contains your company name, the list of hydraters used on your account and basic stats (document count, user count...)

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.